What happens if you miss the tax return deadline?

 Get builders insurance with Protectivity

 Health and safety is of utmost importance in the construction industry.
-This is why it’s essential to take out suitable builders’ insurance for you and your business.
+This is why it’s essential to take out suitable tradesman liability insurance for you and your business.
 There are a range of inherent risks associated with construction sites, so the right policy will help give you financial protection against accidents, property damage, and third-party injuries.
 Clients often require proof of insurance before agreeing to contracts, so this will ensure that you can run your business smoothly and professionally, assuring those you work with that potential liabilities will be covered.

 Protectivity’s builders insurance has various benefits, including public liability with up to £5 million of cover.
 This is designed for claims that may be brought against you, due to accidental injuries to clients or damage to their belongings.
 It offers cover for compensation claims and other related costs.
 If you employ staff, you can also opt for employers’ liability.
 Should one of your workers become injured on the job, resulting in financial loss, you’ll be covered up to the total of £10 million in compensation.
 You can also choose products liability for protection, in the event that you’re sued due to an accident involving third-party goods.
 Lastly, there’s optional commercial legal protection, which gives you to access a legal helpline and offers cover for a range of specific business issues.
 These may include breaches of restrictive covenants, defence of legal rights, personal injury or contract disputes.